 Effective Use of Infinite Scrolling

-Make your Infinite Scrolling galleries as user-friendly as possible.
+Make your galleries as user-friendly as possible.
 Consider adding Filtering with Media tags and categories, to help narrow down a search.
 Don’t save the best for last – after all, users may never get there.
-Rather include your better images upfront, which can help to create a better user experience.
+Rather include your better or more recent images upfront, which can help to create a better user experience.

-If you decide Infinite Scrolling won’t work for your gallery, then there are alternatives.
-You can use Pagination for your gallery, where users have to click through to the next page to see more images.
+If you decide that continuous scrolling won’t work for your gallery, then there are alternatives.
+You can use numbered pagination, where users have to click through to the next page to see more images.
 Or you can use a ‘Load More’ button – if users want to see more images, they click on this.

 Once you’ve selected Infinite Scroll you be able to adjust the page size.
 This is the number of images that will load on your page at a time.